open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 `Produce` provides metrics from the MetricProducer to the caller. `Produce` MUST return a batch of [Metric points](./data-model.md#metric-points).
+Implementation SHOULD use the predicate to filter (instrument, attributes) pairs which the predicate did not allow.
 `Produce` does not have any required parameters, however, [OpenTelemetry SDK](../overview.md#sdk) authors MAY choose to add parameters (e.g. timeout).